revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Magic Items are Very Rare

+There is no such thing as a magic shop.
+Sometimes it is possible to find someone who sells some potions, and there is the occasional odd sale of a common (speaking relatively) magic item.

 ### Class Levels are Uncommon

 * Levels 1-3 are fairly common.
 Lots of folks across the land can level-up from training or defending their homes and cities from time to time.